-Date
+November 13, 2018

 The Honorable Ajit V. Pai Chairman Federal Communications Commission

 455 12th Street, Southwest Washington, DC, 20544

 Dear Chairman Pai,

 We write to express our concern about and disapproval of the proposals and tentative conclusions set forth in the FCC’s September 25 Further Notice of Proposed Rule Making in Implementation of Section 621(a)(1) of the Cable Communications Policy Act of 1984 as Amended by the Cable Television Consumer Protection and Competition Act of 1992, MB Docket 05- 311.